A Roadmap for CMMC 2.0 Compliance for DoD Contractors

 CMMC 2.0 Level 3: Expert

-The Expert level is aligned with NIST SP 800-172 and will require triennial government-led assessments.
-Information on Level 3 will be released later and will contain a subset of the security requirements specified in NIST SP 800-172 [6].
+CMMC Level 3 is aligned with NIST SP 800-172 and will require triennial government-led assessments.
+Level 3 will contain 24 requirements from NIST SP 800-172.

-1. Access Control (AC) – Restict Access to CUI
+1. Access Control (AC) – Restrict Access to CUI

 A security practice that restricts access to CUI based on the need-to-know principle.
 Access Control also helps to ensure that only authenticated and authorized individuals, processes, and other entities have access to CUI by using different methods such as identification, authentication, authorization, and non-repudiation.
 Access Control also monitors and logs all access to CUI.